Extreme Stochastic Variational Inference: Distributed and Asynchronous: Extreme Stochastic Variational Inference (ESVI)

-The above lemma suggests the following strategy: start with a feasible $\variz_{i}$, pick, say, a pair of coordinates $\variz_{i,k}$ and $\variz_{i,k'}$ and let $\variz_{i,k} + \variz_{i,k'} = C$.
+The lemma suggests the following strategy: start with a feasible $\variz_{i}$, pick, say, a pair of coordinates $\variz_{i,k}$ and $\variz_{i,k'}$ and let $\variz_{i,k} + \variz_{i,k'} = C$.
 Solve \eqref{eq:z-update-general}, which has the closed form solution \eqref{eq:optimal_z}.
 Clearly, if $\variz_{i}$ satisfied constraints \eqref{eq:zi_sum_constraint} before the update, it will continue to satisfy the constraints even after the update.
 On the other hand, the conditional ELBO \eqref{eq:elbo_zik_compact} increases as a result of the update.
-Therefore, the ESVI strategy we proposed earlier in this section is a valid coordinate ascent algorithm for improving the ELBO \eqref{eq:elbo1}.
+Therefore, ESVI is a valid coordinate ascent algorithm for improving the ELBO \eqref{eq:elbo1}.